You are currently viewing: Medela - English

 Knowing how to hand express your breast milk can be helpful in a variety of situations - whether you've been away from your baby (and breast pump), need to relieve engorgement, or soften the areola to help your little one latch better.

-Store your breast milk with the Medela storage bottle inside the fridge
+Prepared breast milk storage bottles in the fridge

 Knowing how to hand express your breast milk can be especially helpful in a variety of situations - whether you've been away from your baby (and breast pump) for a longer period of time and need to express some breast milk to relieve engorgement and uncomfortable fullness, or your breasts are full and you need to soften the areola to help your little one latch better so he or she can nurse.
 These situations may occur for a ton of reasons, such as simply forgetting to bring your breast pump with you to work or mistakenly snoozing through an overnight pumping session (it happens – sleep can be a premium with a baby at home!).
 So, knowing how to correctly hand express your breast milk if away from your little one and caught without your pump can help you continue to meet your breastfeeding goals while avoiding discomfort, eventual supply concerns, and even potential health complications.